 During this workshop you will:

-- Learn hands-on skills for working with transference, meaning you can identify, surface and process client projections.
+- Learn hands-on skills for working with transference, meaning you can identify, and work with projections with confidence

-- De-mystify the potentials of transference and countertransference, as they inform the alchemical process.
+- De-mystify the potentials of transference and countertransference, as they inform the therapy process

 Overview

 Far from being unwelcome or a distraction, transference points us to possibilities of profound transformation.
-If we think about the content of projection, and work skillfully with the phenomena, a royal road to individuation can emerge.
+If we think about the content of projection, and work skillfully, deep transformation can take place.

 Transference is not optional – it’s happening in every therapeutic relationship, all the time.
 Yet it is sometimes misunderstood as a phenomenon to be avoided or resolved in favour of positive relationship.
 Negative transference can feel dangerous: some therapists avoid triggering it.
 Or worse, a dynamic can emerge where a strong transference is named by the therapist, but the client feels pathologised, and could be left sitting with shame and helplessness.